gbaydin/ml-iearth-mt2025/README.md

 Alternatively you can use a [Google Colab](https://colab.research.google.com/) notebook, within which PyTorch and the other dependencies are available by default and you can install Pyro by running `!pip install pyro-ppl` in a regular code cell.
 Colab notebooks run the code in the cloud and do not require any installation in your local machine.

 #### Demonstrators
-The demonstrators for the practicals are [Vít Růžička](https://previtus.github.io/) and [Zeynep Duygu Tekler](https://eng.ox.ac.uk/people/zeynep-duygu-tekler/).
+The demonstrators for the practicals are [Fatme Ramadan](https://www.earth.ox.ac.uk/people/fatme-ramadan) and [Zeynep Duygu Tekler](https://eng.ox.ac.uk/people/zeynep-duygu-tekler/).

 ## Assessed assignment

 The course is assessed by a take-home assignment that needs to be submitted.
-See the assessed assignment directory for the instructions. **Deadline: 11 November 2024**
+See the assessed assignment directory for the instructions. **Deadline: 18 November 2024**